The Network’s research support team support members, the Steering Group, and Reference Groups in delivering the Network’s work programme.

 Tom Leonard, Analyst

 Tom first started working at the Network in 2013.
-He is currently at University working towards a Bachelor’s degree in Chemistry, and returns to the Network between University terms.
-Tom works as an analyst, is a proficient user of Excel and has more recently been working with SQL.
+Tom works as an Analyst and Developer, providing support to both wings of the IT team.
+Tom is a proficient user of Excel and has more recently been working with SQL.
 Tom also undertakes a wide range of additional support tasks for the team.

 Fraser Whittle, Senior Software Developer